National Hockey League: Labour issues

-There have been four league-wide work stoppages in NHL history, all occurring after 1992.
+There have been four league-wide work stoppages in NHL history, all occurring since 1992.
 The first was an April 1992 strike by the National Hockey League Players' Association, which lasted for ten days but was settled quickly with all affected games rescheduled.

 A lockout at the start of the 1994–95 season forced the league to reduce the schedule from 84 games to 48, with the teams playing only intra-conference games during the reduced season.
 The resulting collective bargaining agreement (CBA) was set for renegotiation in 1998, and extended to September 15, 2004.

 With no new agreement in hand when the contract expired, league commissioner Gary Bettman announced a lockout of the players union and closed the league's head office for the 2004–05 season.
 The league vowed to install what it dubbed "cost certainty" for its teams, but the Players' Association countered that the move was little more than a euphemism for a salary cap, which the union initially said it would not accept.
 The lockout shut down the league for 310 days, making it the longest in sports history, as the NHL became the first professional sports league to lose an entire season.
 A new collective bargaining agreement was eventually ratified in July 2005, including a salary cap.
 The agreement had a term of six years with an option of extending the collective bargaining agreement for an additional year at the end of the term, allowing the league to resume as of the 2005–06 season.

 On October 5, 2005, the first post-lockout season took to the ice with all 30 teams.
 The NHL received record attendance in the 2005–06 season, with an average of 16,955 per game.
 However, its television audience was slower to rebound due to American cable broadcaster ESPN's decision to drop its NHL coverage.
 The league's post-lockout agreement with NBC gave the league a share of revenue from each game's advertising sales, rather than the usual lump sum paid up front for game rights.
 The league's annual revenues were estimated at $2.27 billion.

 On September 16, 2012, the labour pact expired, and the league again locked out the players.
 The owners proposed reducing the players' share of hockey-related revenues from 57 percent to 47 percent.
 All games were cancelled up to January 14, 2013, along with the 2013 NHL Winter Classic and the 2013 NHL All-Star Weekend.
 On January 6, a tentative agreement was reached on a 10-year deal.
 On January 12, the league and the Players' Association signed a memorandum of understanding on the new deal, allowing teams to begin their training camps the next day, with a shortened 48-game season schedule that began on January 19.